-- teliability as it would not necessarily result in complete information.
+- 125 EFRAG considers that the modified retrospective transition method could affect reliability as it would not necessarily result in complete information.
 However, this method was developed to reduce costs for preparers as the full retrospective approach could be costly to implement.
-To compensate any loss in information, IFRS 16 requires additional disclosures to help users to understand the effect of applying IFRS 16 for the first time. - Therefore, EFRAG is of the view that the transition requirements provide an acceptable trade-off between the cost and complexity of implementing IFRS 16, on the one hand, and the completeness of the information provided to users.
+To compensate any loss in information, IFRS 16 requires additional disclosures to help users to understand the effect of applying IFRS 16 for the first time. - 126 Therefore, EFRAG is of the view that the transition requirements provide an acceptable trade-off between the cost and complexity of implementing IFRS 16, on the one hand, and the completeness of the information provided to users.